 Her concert work includes Ravel’s Chansons Madécasses, Vivaldi’s Gloria, Messiah, El amor brujo, Mozart’s Vespers.
 Her solo work affiliations include Washington National Opera, Ópera de Puerto Rico, Orquesta Sinfónica de Puerto Rico, Wolf Trap Opera, Dicapo Opera.
 She has collaborated in cinema, composing and performing the theme song “Época de grito” for the award-winning short film Dream of Vermilion.
 To her wide repertoire, Virella adds mastery of and passion for Puerto Rican art song, of which she is one of the world’s principal proponents.

-Upcoming engagements include Carmen with Mercury Opera in Alberta, Canada (2019) and concert appearances at the 2019 Habana Clásica festival.
+Her recent appearances include Carmen with Mercury Opera in Alberta, Canada (2019), a zarzuela concert at Carnegie Hall (November 2019) and concert appearances at the 2019 Habana Clásica festival.